kestreltom/E320_cdi_UltimateNag52/README.md

 torque_convertr.cpp;
 If you wish to clone this repository, or do a Git pull be my guest!
-If you are cloning into vscode go to branch control and checkout to "mod" or "origin/mod" you can then build this modified version of the source code and upload the binaries to your tcu If you want to test the un-modified version, in vscode check out to the "main" branch and build and upload from there.
+If you are cloning into vscode go to branch control and checkout to "mod" or "origin/mod" you can then build this modified version of the source code and upload the binaries to your tcu.
+If you want to test the un-modified version, in vscode check out to the "main" branch and build and upload from there.